-5 Best VPNs for Chromebook 2019 and Easy VPN Setup Guides
+5 Best Fast VPNs for Chromebook in 2020 + Easy Setup Guides

 Chromebooks are impressive machines – lightweight wonders that browse the web at superfast speeds even with dozens of tabs open.
 Unfortunately, the trade-offs for all that speed and convenience are significant privacy and security threats.

 First off, unless you’re a tech wiz who can install sneaky workarounds, you’re stuck with Chrome as your only browser option.
 That makes it hard to shield your activity from the watchful eyes of Google, the data harvesting giant of the internet.

 In 2015, internet watchdog agencies caught Google spying on young children who had been given Chromebooks by their schools.
 New accusations in 2017 suggested that the company had not yet discontinued the practice.

 And in spite of the high ratings Chromebooks receive for security, your sleek laptop could easily become a gateway to cyber threats, including hacking and malware.
 The problem is the lack of apps for Chrome OS.

 You can install Android apps on your Chromebook, and there are tens of thousands of those.
 However, Android’s open-source software harbors apps that can harm your device, steal your personal data, or track you without your knowledge.

 Protecting Your Chromebook and Data with a VPN

 All that sounds pretty scary, right?
 Well, it doesn’t have to be.

 A good virtual private network (VPN) is your solution for using your Chromebook without compromising your privacy or security.
 By changing your IP address and encrypting your traffic, VPNs protect you from hackers, malware, and prying eyes.